The Low Testosterone Hormone Type

 - Infertility or miscarriage

-Nutrient deficiencies associated with low testosterone:
+Nutrient associated with low testosterone

 - Zinc